mithracodes/footpath-search/README.md

 # footpath-search

-This is my submission for ***Project 1 of COMP20003 Algorithms and Data Structures in Sem 2 2022***.

 ## Overview

 This program utilizes a linked list to create a dictionary that stores information about footpaths in Melbourne sourced from a given dataset.
 The dictionary is constructed by reading the data from a file and inserting each footpath record as a node in the linked list.
 The program also incorporates a search function that allows users to retrieve information about footpaths in Melbourne using attributes (keys) in the dataset.
 When a match is found, the program outputs the relevant record(s) associated with the key.